ezsystems/commerce-documentation/docs/cookbook/assets/assetservice.md

 {% endfor %}
 ```

-## Product VARIANTs
+## Product variants

-If you want to get the assets for a specific variant of the catalogElement, you have to set the optional parameter `$productId`.
+If you want to get the assets for a specific variant of a catalog element, you have to set the optional parameter `$productId`.

 ``` html+twig
 {# create the productId e.g. 1110_green #}